 - Variable universal life — combines a death benefit with a savings account that allows you to invest in stocks, bonds and other vehicles you choose.
 You can grow your policy more quickly but also take on the risk of an investor.

 The pros and cons of life insurance loans

-There are certainly benefits to having ready access to a source of funds in the event of an emergency.
-Problems can easily develop however, when loans are not carefully monitored and lapse or when loans are taken simply in the ordinary course for everyday living purposes.
+There are some benefits to having ready access to a source of liquid funds in the event of an emergency.
+However, problems can easily develop when life insurance policy loans are not carefully monitored and lapse or when cash value loans are taken simply to cover everyday living expenses.